'Quick like a bunny'

 She pictured her favorite club, back in Los Angeles, with the awesome dance floor and the secluded little nooks where she liked to hang out while charming cute guys into buying her drinks.
 She willed herself there....
 Nope.
 It’s either out of range or it doesn’t exist in this place.
 I can still get out of here, it’ll just have to be the hard way.

-She fingercombed her hair for a few precious moments, her heartbeat slowly coming back to something reasonable.
+She played with her hair meditatively for a few precious moments, her heartbeat slowly coming back to something reasonable.
 She felt much more optimistic now that she knew she could move further than her eyes could see at any particular moment.

 “I’m sorry about what I said earlier,” she told the air, reaching sidewards-through with one hand to wake the green glow.
 She stroked the light, watching it swirl intangibly around her fingers.
 "You're not a stupid power at all.
 You're a wonderful, amazing